-The Set-Up: Far away in a distant, dystopian future, the all-powerful Soylent Corporation feeds the resource-stretching populace with tasty wafers known as Soylent Green.
+The movie: Far away in a distant, dystopian future, the all-powerful Soylent Corporation feeds the resource-stretching populace with tasty wafers known as Soylent Green.
 Meddling copper Charlton Heston is suspicious of where these wafers are coming from, leading him to question just what's going into his diet...

 7. Fight Club (1999)

-The Twist: Wherever the narrator goes, he's greeted as Tyler by the members of the project.
+What's the twist?
+Wherever the narrator goes, he's greeted as Tyler by the members of the project.
 Soon enough, Tyler turns up to spell things out: he and the narrator are two sides of one split personality.

 6. Saw (2004)

-The Twist: When one of the men finally makes his escape (having sawn off his foot to do so), the other is left with the corpse as he waits for help to be sent.
+What's the twist?
+When one of the men finally makes his escape (having sawn off his foot to do so), the other is left with the corpse as he waits for help to be sent.
 Suddenly, the corpse rises to its feet, revealing itself to be none other than the Jigsaw killer himself.
 Game over, he snarls as he locks the door behind him.

 5. The Empire Strikes Back (1980)

-The Twist: Darth Vader, embodiment of all that is evil, reveals himself to be Luke's old man.
+What's the twist?
+Darth Vader, embodiment of all that is evil, reveals himself to be Luke's old man.
 Luke does not take the news well.

 4. Psycho (1960)